python/cpython/Doc/c-api/typeobj.rst

    *NULL* too.
 Its presence signals that the instances of this type are iterators.

-   Iterator types should also define the :attr:`tp_iter` function, and that function should return the iterator instance itself (not a new iterator instance).
+   Iterator types should also define the :c:member:`~PyTypeObject.tp_iter` function, and that function should return the iterator instance itself (not a new iterator instance).